iagrib/RandomCodeSnippets/README.md

 I can not guarantee that these pieces of code are 100% stable/optimized or that they work at all, suggestions are welcome (through pull requests).

+Also it's worth noting that there is no input (arguments) validation.
+So doing something like passing a number to a function where it expects an object will most likely result in an error, but may also just give unexpected/inadequate results.

 ## License notice

 ```